wangela/pixster/README.md

 Graphics credits:
 - "tickets" by Daouna Jeong from [the Noun Project](https://thenounproject.com)
 - "TV" by Manasa from [the Noun Project](https://thenounproject.com)
+- "list" by unlimicon from [the Noun Project](https://thenounproject.com)

   MIT License